Samksha/ios-basics/README.md

 LootLogger - App to practise TableViews and StackViews.
 Shows randomly generated items in a table format, allows insertion, deletion, and reordering.

 Buggy - App to practise Xcode debugging.

+Quiz - App to practise ViewControllers.
+Shows questions and answers.